lugubra/allegro-space-shooter/README.md

 ### Clean

-To clean the build files, run:
+To clean all the build files created, run:

 ```bash
 make clean